 To wear a denture, you must first rinse your mouth and wash the denture gently with lukewarm water.
 A dental adhesive should be used to attach the dentures to your jawbones.
 Ill-fitted dentures can lead to injuries and infections; therefore, you must ensure that your denture fits perfectly and is always clean.

-If you are considering any one of the above restorative dentistry procedures, you can call us now at (346) 250-3575 to book your appointment.
-At McDonald Dental, our dedicated team of licensed dentists includes Dr. Louis McDonald and Dr. McDonald.
+If you are considering any one of the above restorative dentistry procedures, you can call us now at (281) 550-9054 to book your appointment.
+At Kevin Nail, DDS Family & Cosmetic Dentistry, our dedicated team of licensed dentists includes Dr. Kevin Nail and Dr. Nail.
 They can provide you with the best tooth replacement treatments to restore your beautiful smile.